-Figure 4 Time series of simulated lead particulate concentrations at the model grid cells, where field data is available.
-A. At the end of 400 days of simulation with the active basin.
-B. After 400 days of basin cover.
+Figure 4 Time series of simulated lead particulate concentrations in μg/m2 at the model grid cells, where field data is available (see Figures 1C and 1D).
+A. Warm-up period (t < 0) and approximately one year of simulation with the active basin.
+B. Approximately one year of simulation after hypothetical basin cover.

-The calibration graph (Figure 3, red ellipse) indicates that the largest errors are associated with points of Chouse with measurements at the detection limit of 0.1ppm.
-We hypothesize that this strong overestimation is due to the shorter time available for accumulation of this contaminant in more recently constructed houses along the urban area.
+The calibration graph indicates that the largest errors are associated with measurements of Chouse at the detection limit of 0.1 μg/m2 (Figure 3, red ellipse).
+We hypothesize that this strong overestimation is due to the shorter time available for accumulation of this contaminant in more recently constructed parts of the urban area.
 This is supported by the fact that these data points are indeed located in the Urban Expansion Zone with the most recent constructions established in the Participatory Master Plan of the municipality, especially in the Barreiros neighborhood.